Sex and AS: Position Pain Ratings and Tips for Pain Free Passion

 Newsflash - people with chronic illnesses and disabilities enjoy sex too!

 Oddly enough, I find my pain levels to be significantly lower during sexual activity.
-However, this doesn't mean that certain positions aren't uncomfortable or challenging.
+However, this doesn't mean certain positions aren't uncomfortable or challenging.

 So, I thought I'd provide some pain ratings and share a few tips on pain management for some of the classic sex positions that don't require delving into the shadier corners of the internet to discover.

-I'd like to clarify that I'm offering this perspective as a heterosexual male with AS, and my pain rating is on a scale of 1 to 5, with 5 being the most painful.
+I want to clarify that I'm offering this perspective as a heterosexual male with AS, and my pain rating is on a scale of 1 to 5, with 5 being the most painful.

 Let's start with the original recipe!